Art Museum of Southeast Texas

 The Art Museum of Southeast Texas (AMSET) is an art museum in Beaumont, Texas, United States.
 Established in 1950 as the Beaumont Art Museum, it acquired its current name in 1987.
-It exhibits 19th-21st century fine art and regional folk art from the U.S. and Mexico.
+It exhibits 19th-21st century regional fine art and folk art from the U.S. and Mexico.

 History

 Incorporated in the state of Texas on September 14, 1950, the Beaumont Art Museum was originally housed on the lower floor of a two-story rented house on Calder Avenue in Beaumont.
 In September 1956, the S. Perry Brown family donated funds to build a facility on the Southeast Texas State Fairgrounds.
 This building now houses the Beaumont Art League.
 In 1969, the family of J. Crooke Wilson donated their estate to the City of Beaumont for the purpose of housing the Beaumont Art Museum.
 The donation was contingent upon the City of Beaumont providing professional direction and a dedicated educational focus to the Museum.
 The five-acre property was located in Old Town, Beaumont's historic district.
 On September 10, 1987, after completing a comprehensive capital drive which brought in $4.2 million, the Beaumont Art Museum was reborn as the Art Museum of Southeast Texas and found its current home at 500 Main Street in Beaumont.